-Unlike traditional psychiatry, which rarely looks at the brain, Amen Clinics uses brain imaging technology to help distinguish PTSD and Emotional Trauma from other issues, such as traumatic brain injury (TBI).
+Unlike traditional psychiatry, which rarely looks at the brain, Amen Clinics uses brain imaging technology to help distinguish the symptoms of posttraumatic stress disorder (PTSD) and emotional trauma from other conditions, such as traumatic brain injury (TBI).

-PTSD can affect men and women, however, females are 2-3 times more likely to experience the condition than males.
-In addition, women tend to suffer trauma at a younger age when it has a greater impact on brain development.
+PTSD can affect males and females, however, females are 2-3 times more likely than males to develop the condition.
+In addition, girls tend to suffer trauma at a younger age when it has a greater impact on brain development.
+Some individuals have a familial risk factor that can increase their chance of developing posttraumatic stress disorder.

 It is common for PTSD to co-occur with other conditions, including: